skylight-hq/skylight.digital/_projects/cdc_dibbs_vdh.md

 Our team constructed this prototype pipeline using a set of open-source, modular tools known as Data Integration Building Blocks (DIBBs).
 From a software deployment perspective, DIBBs are accessible via RESTful APIs.
 These services are containerized, so that all of their operating needs are defined and bundled into a single package, making them easy to deploy to cloud environments or on-premises if needed.
 When combined together, DIBBs create customisable pipelines that can increase data processing speed for incoming data across a wide range of data formats (e.g., eCR, ELR, VXU).

 The project team is applying learnings from this pilot to inform additional DIBBs products that STLTs can use to modernize their data systems.
-During the next phase of work, our team is working to further test and iterate on DIBBs products with a wide range of public health departments to solve similar data challenges.
+During the next phase of work, our team will continue to test and iterate on DIBBs products with a wide range of public health departments to solve similar data challenges.
 {% endcapture %}

 {% capture results %}